yusinto/indigo/_posts/2016-03-29-step-two-to-react-webpack-and-react.markdown

 }
 {% endhighlight %}

+It might look like we are writing literal html strings like old school asp/php, but under the bonnet these are shorthand syntax to generate ReactElements.

+A ReactElement is the primary basic type in React which constitutes the virtual DOM.
+In essence, you are writing virtual DOM.
+It's called virtual because it's not the real DOM.
+React keeps an in-memory copy of this "html" ergo virtual dom and only flushes changes to the real DOM in the browser if there is a props or state change.
+We'll talk about props and state more in later posts.

+For now, just understand that you are writing a html-like syntax called jsx which becomes part of the virtual dom.

-index.js
+##### index.js
 {% highlight C# %}
-//We need the render method of the react-dom package to mount our component onto an html element import React from 'react';
+// Import the render method from react-dom so we can mount our
+// component onto an html element import React from 'react';
 import {render} from 'react-dom';
 import App from '../common/component/appComponent';

 // This is the entry point into our react app on the client side.
+Again
-Again we use jsx to create our ReactElement to be
+// we use jsx to create our ReactElement and mount it onto a div called
-// mounted onto a div called reactDiv on the html template. render(<App />, document.getElementById('reactDiv'));
+// reactDiv on the html template. render(<App />, document.getElementById('reactDiv'));
 {% endhighlight %}

 ---

 ## Step 2.5: Modify express to serve react
+Almost there!
 Now we need to modify server.js to serve a html page with a script reference to our dist/bundled.js generated by webpack.

 We also need to add an express static middleware to serve that static bundle.js file.
 A middleware is just code that executes between a request and a response.
 In this example, a GET request comes in from the client asking for dist/bundled.js.
 Our middleware matches the route and executes our code.
-We use express's built-in static middleware to do this so we get this for free.
+We use express' built-in static middleware so we get this for free.

 {% highlight c# %}

 ...

-// This is our html template that contains a div with id="reactDiv" for our react app to mount as well as a script
+// This is our html template that contains our target mounting
-// reference to dist/bundle.js
-const htmlString = `<!DOCTYPE html>
+// div id="reactDiv".
+Also note the script reference to /dist/bundle.js. const htmlString = `<!DOCTYPE html>
     <html>
          <head>